lamthuyvo/social-media-data-scripts/README.md

 ### Getting your data

 Hooray!
 You're ready to get your data now.
 We have created a directory for scripts that you can use to get data from each data source.

+You can follow the directions for each script in its sub-folders:
+* To gather data from APIs, you can use the scripts in this directory: [`01-apis`](https://github.com/lamthuyvo/social-media-data-scripts/tree/master/01-apis)
+* To gather data from personal archives, you can use the scripts in this directory: [`02-personal-archives`](https://github.com/lamthuyvo/social-media-data-scripts/tree/master/02-personal-archives/)
+* To gather data from live web sites, you can use the scripts and instructions in this directory: [`03-scraping`](https://github.com/lamthuyvo/social-media-data-scripts/tree/master/03-scraping/)

 ## Further Reading
 There are numerous useful resources and tools out on the web for social media data gathering.
 Find an incomplete list that I'll continue to update below.